JohnAGill/react-native-responsive/README.md

 ## Standard Values

 The Standard values are based on the iPhone 14 pro max width and height.

 These values can be changed to fit the users needs by using the custom hook instance outlined above

 ## ToDo

 - Add more functions for changing different style values

-- Add explination for standard values

 - Add types definitions for ts support

-* more to come

 ## Contributing